 In fact, most Agile Marketing teams run hybrid processes, working back from set milestones for big projects or particular events, and running other activity in Agile iterations.

-Simple’s content and marketing operations platform helps enterprise marketing teams to plan, brief, review and optimise their marketing activity to create exceptional customer experiences across all channels.
+Simple’s marketing resource management platform helps enterprise marketing teams to plan, review and optimise their marketing activity to create exceptional customer experiences across all channels.
 Book a Demo to see how it works.